Updated:

 1. Understanding Dyscalculia: Beyond Numbers

-Consider Sarah, a tremendous 5th-grader who writes stunning stories and demonstrates splendid problem-solving abilities in technology beauty.
+Consider Sarah, a 5th-grader who writes stunning stories and demonstrates splendid problem-solving abilities.
 Yet when faced with simple addition troubles, she counts on her fingers, struggles to remember fundamental math information, and becomes visibly stressed for the duration of math training.
-Sarah does not lack intelligence or effort—she processes numerical data differently, and recognizing this difference is the first step closer to powerful guidance.
+Sarah does not lack intelligence or effort - she processes numerical data differently, and recognizing this difference is the first step closer to powerful guidance.

 2. The Foundation of Patience in Mathematical Learning